angular/angular/aio/content/guide/template-typecheck.md

-# Template type-checking
+# Template type checking

-## Overview of template type-checking
+## Overview of template type checking

 Just as TypeScript catches type errors in your code, Angular checks the expressions and bindings within the templates of your application and can report any type errors it finds.
-Angular currently has three modes of doing this, depending on the value of the `fullTemplateTypeCheck` and `strictTemplates` flags.
+Angular currently has three modes of doing this, depending on the value of the `fullTemplateTypeCheck` and `strictTemplates` flags in the [TypeScript configuration file](guide/typescript-configuration), `tsconfig.json`.

 ### Basic mode

-In the most basic type-checking mode, with the `fullTemplateTypeCheck` flag set to `false`, Angular will only validate top-level expressions in a template.
+In the most basic type-checking mode, with the `fullTemplateTypeCheck` flag set to `false`, Angular validates only top-level expressions in a template.

-If you write `<map [city]="user.address.city">`, the compiler will verify the following:
+If you write `<map [city]="user.address.city">`, the compiler verifies the following:

 * `user` is a property on the component class.
 * `user` is an object with an address property.
 * `user.address` is an object with a city property.

-The compiler will not verify that the value of `user.address.city` is assignable to the city input of the `<map>` component.
+The compiler does not verify that the value of `user.address.city` is assignable to the city input of the `<map>` component.

 The compiler also has some major limitations in this mode:

-* Importantly, it won't check embedded views, such as `*ngIf`, `*ngFor`, other `<ng-template>` embedded view.
+* Importantly, it doesn't check embedded views, such as `*ngIf`, `*ngFor`, other `<ng-template>` embedded view.
-* It won't figure out the types of `#refs`, the results of pipes, the type of `$event` in event bindings, etc.
+* It doesn't figure out the types of `#refs`, the results of pipes, the type of `$event` in event bindings, and so on.

-* In many cases, these things end up as type `any` which can cause subsequent parts of the expression to go unchecked.
+In many cases, these things end up as type `any`, which can cause subsequent parts of the expression to go unchecked.

 ### Full mode

-If the `fullTemplateTypeCheck` flag is set to `true`, Angular will be more aggressive in its type-checking within templates.
+If the `fullTemplateTypeCheck` flag is set to `true`, Angular is more aggressive in its type-checking within templates.
 In particular:

-* Embedded views (such as those within an `*ngIf` or `*ngFor`) will be checked.
+* Embedded views (such as those within an `*ngIf` or `*ngFor`) are checked.
-* Pipes will have the correct return type.
+* Pipes have the correct return type.
-* Local references to directives and pipes will have the correct type (except for any generic parameters, which will be `any`).
+* Local references to directives and pipes have the correct type (except for any generic parameters, which will be `any`).

+The following still have type `any`.

-* Local references to DOM elements will still have type `any`.
+* Local references to DOM elements.
-* `$event` will still have type `any`.
+* The `$event` object.
-* Safe navigation expressions will still have type `any`.
+* Safe navigation expressions.

+{@a strict-mode}

 ### Strict mode